saylordotorg/course_hist211/Unit11.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit12
+previous: ../Unit10
+---
 **Unit 11: Reconstruction** <span id="11"></span>
 *Even before the last shots of the Civil War had been fired, President Lincoln and members of Congress faced serious questions about how to